The Play That Goes Wrong: Australian tour (2017)

-A touring production began in Australia at the Comedy Theatre in Melbourne from February 2017, before heading to Adelaide, Sydney, Canberra, Brisbane and Perth.
+A touring production began in Australia at the Comedy Theatre in Melbourne from February 2017, before heading to Adelaide, Sydney, Canberra, the Queensland Performing Arts Centre (QPAC) in Brisbane, and His Majesty's Theatre in Perth.

-US Tour (2018)
+US tour (2018)

 The play toured North America, starting in September 2018 in Pittsburgh, Pennsylvania.
 The original tour cast included Brandon J. Ellis as Trevor, Evan Alexander Smith as Chris, Yaegel T. Welch as Jonathan, Peyton Crim as Robert, Scott Cote as Dennis, Jamie Ann Romero as Sandra, Ned Noyes as Max, and Angela Grovey as Annie.
-Also on the tour as understudies were Michael Thatcher, Sid Solomon, Blair Baker, and Jacqueline Jarrold.

-The Second National tour launched in the fall of 2019 and continued until the COVID-19 pandemic caused it to shut down ahead of schedule.
+The second US tour launched in the fall of 2019 and continued until the COVID-19 pandemic caused it to shut down ahead of schedule.
 Cast members included Chris Lanceley as Chris, Chris French as Jonathan, Michael Thatcher as Robert, Jacqueline Jarrold as Sandra, Todd Buonopone as Dennis, and Adam Petherbridge as Max.
 Bianca Horn initially played Annie before returning to the Off-Broadway company.
 She was replaced by Ashley D. Kelley.
-Jason Bowen also initially played Trevor before swapping places with off-Broadway's Ryan Vincent Anderson.
+Jason Bowen also initially played Trevor before swapping places with Off-Broadway's Ryan Vincent Anderson.

-The national tour is anticipated to go out again in 2023 with a stop at Washington D.C.'s Kennedy Center.
+The national tour went out again in 2023 with a stop at Washington, D.C.'s Kennedy Center, but has not announced any additional tour dates at this time.

-Off-Broadway (2019 – Present)
+Off-Broadway (2019 – present)

 The Broadway production transferred Off-Broadway to New World Stages on 11 February 2019.
 On 12 March 2020, production was suspended due to the COVID-19 pandemic until it reopened on 15 October 2021.
+The play continues to run as of November 2025.